 - Check out different forums to see what potential clients are mostly talking about and write about it

-- If the aim of your blog is to get clients, then don’t over-highlight your own pains as a freelancer.
-Clients’ main aim is to have their problems solved.
+- If the aim of your blog is to get clients.
+Don’t over-highlight your own pains as a freelancer.
+Clients’ primary aim is to have their problems solved.
 Not yours.

 - Check out blogs targeted towards freelancing clients and get content ideas

 - Have a services page where you highlight your services—all of which solve the problems the clients have

 If you don’t know how to create a blog, simply sign up here and I’ll give you a free blogging eBook that will teach you step by step how to do it.
 Through this blog that you’re reading from, I have gotten some of the best international clients.
 To highlight two of the best, one paid me $100 per 500 words article for a one-off project.

 Another long-term client paid me $200 for 750 words, while many others have paid me hundreds of dollars for very simple marketing tasks.
 All reached out to me after reading this blog.